tiagojsag/playbook/guidelines/hiring.md

 In principle there’s not a limit to the number of interviews, but we should also be conscious of the candidate’s time and availability.

-Whatever the case the candidate should be contacted an informed
+Whatever the case the candidate should be contacted and informed

 If there’s a consent to hire a candidate we should send a formal offer.
-This is legaly binding, so it should be signed by someone in the exec team.
+This is legally binding, so it should be signed by someone in the exec team.

 If the candidate accepts the offer a pre-contract is signed and all the remaining candidates are informed.